Kometa-Team/Kometa/docs/defaults/award/oscars.md

 # Academy Awards (Oscars) Collections

-The `oscars` Default Metadata File is used to create collections based on the Academy Awards (Oscars).
+The `oscars` Default Collection File is used to create collections based on the Academy Awards (Oscars).

 ![](../images/oscars.png)